 What does this mean for you?
 If it costs you $15,000 to go solar, you will owe $3,900 less in federal taxes.
 If you wait until 2023, you will owe $3,300 less.

 How does the 26% Solar Tax Credit work?

 When you install a solar energy system in 2020, the government rewards you with a credit of 26% of the cost of the system.
 A tax credit is simply a reduction in the amount of tax you owe at the end of the year.

 How much money will I actually save by using the Federal Solar Tax Credit in 2020?

 How much you save depends on the overall cost of your system.
 To do the math, take your total (estimated) costs and multiply it by 0.26.

 For example, if it's going to cost you $15,000 for all the solar equipment, $15,000 x 0.26 = $3,900.
 So, you would deduct $3,900 from what you owe in federal taxes for 2021.

 How do I claim the investment tax credit?

-You'll claim the investment tax credit when you file your taxes at the end of the year.
-So you'll want to let your accountant know you've gone solar or if you do your own taxes, you'll need to fill out the IRS Form 5695.
+You claim the investment tax credit when you file your taxes at the end of the year.
+Let your accountant know you've gone solar, or if you do your own taxes, you'll need to fill out the IRS Form 5695.

 What costs/expenses can you actually claim?